MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/activity-reports/activity-reports.md

 ::: moniker-end

 2. Click the **View more** button from the at-a-glance activity card for a service (such as email or OneDrive) to see the report detail page.
-In there different reports for the service are provided in tabs.
+On that page, different reports for the service are provided in tabs.

    :::image type="content" alt-text="The Usage dashboard." source="../../media/4c0f966d-9d2b-4a6f-a106-a6e2b9a2de07.png" lightbox="../../media/4c0f966d-9d2b-4a6f-a106-a6e2b9a2de07.png":::